"Among paleontologists, it's sometimes called the 'Great

 A sign pointing to space as a cause of the extinction:

-these different things happen to it," Becker says, "and then you slam it with a
+all these different things happen to it," Becker says, "and then you slam it

 What can be seen in the quotes above is "not" only the isotopes that are more common in space than on Earth, but also the rocks that contain these isotopes have actually fallen down from space.
 These rocks are exactly identical to the rocks that make up rocky mountains.
 And after knowing this, you don't need a magic formula to figure out that the rocks that make up rocky mountains have actually come from space, at the time of the extinction.